astral-sh/ruff/crates/red_knot/docs/tracing.md

 # Tracing

 Traces are a useful tool to narrow down the location of a bug or, at least, to understand why the compiler is doing a particular thing.
-Note, tracing messages with severity `debug`..`error` are user-facing.
+Note, tracing messages with severity `debug` or greater are user-facing.
 They should be phrased accordingly.
 Tracing spans are only shown when using `-vvv`.

 ## Verbosity levels